rsaund05/blessthismess/README.md

 # blessthismess
 Family organizing mobile/webapp.
 Whether the mess is your house or your life, I aim to help.

+Blessthismess allows you to organize trackable elements such as groceries, kids' schedules, etc. into distinct **Dashboards** that can contain any tracking elements that you require.
+These can be calendars, reminder lists, normal lists, and even images.
 <p float='left'>
   <img width="232" alt="Screen Shot 2022-01-10 at 6 30 21 PM" src="https://user-images.githubusercontent.com/20570509/151584056-ac43aa5b-1233-4bca-a345-cb27f3b86490.png">
 <img width="232" alt="Screen Shot 2022-01-10 at 6 30 28 PM" src="https://user-images.githubusercontent.com/20570509/151584060-b9de9401-36e8-4bb3-816f-effdf3885fe5.png">
 <img width="232" alt="Screen Shot 2022-01-10 at 6 30 31 PM" src="https://user-images.githubusercontent.com/20570509/151584061-d61504f8-6777-47c8-b952-2f34746bddba.png">
 </p>

+The app does not require an account to be registered, you can use it entirely offline if you choose.
+However, you will need an account to share dashboards and contribute to households with other users.

 ###### Some Notes - *As of January 2022*
 - The app is not yet fully functional, the lastest build only uses predefined user data for demo and testing purposes
+- I am in the process of properly defining the data model, so data points may change over time

 ###### How to Build
 - Run `npm install --legacy-peer-deps` inside the root directory `/blessthismess`